Compression of Currents and Varifolds: Nystrom approximation in RKHS

 where one defines

-upto $p$ almost everywhere equivalence. \end{theorem} Therefore, on average the quality of the Nystrom matrix approximation depends on the smoothness properties and eigendecay of the kernel.
-For common kernels such as the Gaussian RBF, one can analytically bound the eigendecay follows
+up to $p$ almost-everywhere equivalence. \end{theorem} The previous bounds indicate that with respect to draws from the $m$-DPP and the input distribution, the average error of the matrix Nystrom approximation decays at the rate of the eigenvalue decay of the kernel integral operator.
+For common kernels such as the Gaussian RBF, one can analytically bound the eigenvalue decay \cite{ratesofconvergesparsegp} as follows